Acute and Chronic Sinusitis

 What about the situation where one experiences pain/pressure in the face and head, but little or no drainage?
 In this case, infection as the cause of the discomfort may or may not be true.

 - Scenario #2 - Pain/Pressure NOT Due to Infection: No bacterial infection is present and the pain/pressure is due to something else.
-Those somethings could be atypical migraines, trigeminal neuralgia, sluder's neuralgia, tension headaches, allergies, cold, etc. Assuming it is not neurologic, allergies are a common culprit.
+Those somethings could be trigeminal migraines, trigeminal neuralgia, sluder's neuralgia, tension headaches, allergies, cold, etc. Assuming it is not neurologic, allergies are a common culprit.
 Allergies cause inflammation and swelling of the sino-nasal lining.
 Unfortunately, the nose does not get bigger to accomodate all the swelling going on inside and as such, the lining starts to press against each other.
 That's where the facial pressure comes from.
 Treatment is with steroid nasal sprays, antihistamines, and nasal saline flushes.
 NO antibiotics are needed.
 Viral upper respiratory infections can cause similar symptoms and is treated symptommatically.
 Of note, CT scans, if obtained, generally are normal in these situations.
 Sluder's neuralgia (pain/pressure over the face due to a pressure point in the nose) is usually caused by a deviated septum which when corrected, completely alleviates all symptoms (and you can breath better)!
 Large adenoids is another common problem, especially in children.

 - Scenario #3 - Tumors: Unfortunately, the pain/pressure is due to a tumor growth that has been ignored for too long due to the erroneous assumption that their symptoms were due to "sinusitis" or "allergies".
 Danger signs include nasal obstruction, difficulty smelling/tasting foods, numbness on the face, loose teeth, nosebleeds, etc.